Issued: 0900 Wednesday 16th May 2018

 For the weather for the next few days click here

 A ridge of high pressure extends through most of eastern Scotland, England and Wales on Sunday from a high centred over Scandinavia.
 This brings another fair day with good spells of sunshine, although a more notable breeze on eastern coasts.
-Fronts moving into western areas bringing cloud and rain to western Ireland and the far west of Scotland, with increased cloud over western parts of England and Wales.
-Highs at 22C in central England, 12C in western Ireland.
+Fronts moving into western areas, along with a small area of low pressure brings cloud and rain to Ireland and the far west of Scotland. with increased cloud over western parts of England and Wales.
+Highs at 24C in central England, 14C in western Ireland.

 Pressure stays high overall on Monday as the flow becomes rather slack.
 Weak fronts in Ireland and western Scotland probably giving cloud and some light outbreaks of rain here.
-There is also the risk of some cloud and outbreaks of rain spreading through central and eastern England, although confidence is low.
-Drier to the west.
-Highs at 15C in cloudier parts of Scotland and Ireland, 22C in central and southern England.
+More broken cloud and good spells of sunshine elsewhere, although the chance of an afternoon shower just about anywhere away from eastern coasts.
+Highs at 14C in cloudier parts of Scotland and Ireland, 22C in central and southern England.